-David joined MVP full time in June 2016 after working part time at the firm as an intern during his senior year at Fordham University.
-His focus is domestic and international business development, working collaboratively with MVP’s capital markets team.
-David also supports MVP’s overall marketing and branding efforts including web-based and social media activities.
+David joined Manhattan Venture Partners in June 2016.
+His focus is domestic and international business development, working collaboratively with MVP’s Capital Markets team.
+David also supports MVP’s overall sales, marketing and branding efforts including web-based and social media activities.
 David graduated from Fordham University with a BA in Finance and a secondary concentration in Alternative Investments.
 He holds FINRA Series 7 and 63 licenses.

-As an Associate, Nissa assists the MVP team in many facets of business operations including sales, customer support, compliance and back-office operations.
+As a Manager of Operations, Nissa assists the MVP team in many facets of business operations including sales, customer support, compliance and back-office operations.
 Prior to Manhattan Venture Partners, Nissa worked as an Associate at Citizen VC, a financial technology and investment firm and at Gentry Financial Holdings Group (n/k/a GSV Financial Group).
 Nissa began her finance career as a sales assistant for Lincoln Financial Advisors.
 Nissa graduated from the University of Wisconsin-Madison with a BA in Political Science and holds FINRA Series 7 and Series 63 licenses.